Degree Programs Offered

 GEOG 8036 COMPUTER MAPPING AND VISUALIZATION (3 credits)

 Computer techniques in the mapping and visualization of spatial data.
 Various forms of spatial data manipulation and computer graphic output techniques are examined.
-Particular attention is given to the incorporation of interaction and animation in the display of maps as well as the creation of maps for distribution through the internet.
+Particular attention is given to the the creation of maps for the internet and the incorporation of interaction and animation in their display.
 (Cross-listed with GEOG 4030).